 Every student is unique, which is why we never use a one-size-fits-all approach.
 VOAHS creates intentional instruction models for the individual needs of each student, with a focus on developing reading and math skills.

-EL's (English Learners), all levels, are served with language instruction in core content classes.
+EL's (English Learners), level 3 and up, are served with language instruction in core content classes.
 VOAHS has a full-time licensed ESL teacher as well as bilingual staff to communicate well with VOA families.
 Students with IEP's and 504 plans are supported by highly qualified licensed school staff.
 All students are assigned an extended advisory to allow time for one-to-one academic supports.

 VOA High School has two PBL (Project-Based Learning) periods during their regular school day where students show their mastery in a class in a way that is relevant to their lives and their futures.
 Students can solve real world problems that also fit their specific credit needs by choosing topics and projects of interest.

 VOA HS offers an independent study option for students close to graduation but in need of less time at the school due to outside of school responsibilities.
 Independent Study or ISP students are only required to attend a minimum 20% of their weekly class time.

 VOA High School offers many unique credit recovery options as well as flexible schedules that fit most students’ needs.
 Students currently follow a hybrid schedule.
 Mondays, Wednesdays, and Thursdays are in-person days for all students and Tuesdays and Fridays students attend their regular schedule of classes online.
 On virtual days, students can still attend their classes at the school building for more individualized support from teachers and support staff.
 Fridays are always half days with a release time at 12:30pm.

 Ready to Get Connected?